Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.regionSecurityPolicies.removeRule({ project: "project", region: "region", securityPolicy: "securityPolicy",  });

 /*
+Deletes the specified Snapshot resource.
+Keep in mind that deleting a single snapshot might not necessarily delete all the data on that snapshot.
+If any data on the snapshot that is marked for deletion is needed for subsequent snapshots, the data will be moved to the next corresponding snapshot.
+For more information, see Deleting snapshots.
+*/
+await gapi.client.compute.regionSnapshots.delete({ project: "project", region: "region", snapshot: "snapshot",  });

+/*
+Returns the specified Snapshot resource.
+*/
+await gapi.client.compute.regionSnapshots.get({ project: "project", region: "region", snapshot: "snapshot",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.regionSnapshots.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Creates a snapshot in the specified region using the data included in the request.
+*/
+await gapi.client.compute.regionSnapshots.insert({ project: "project", region: "region",  });

+/*
+Retrieves the list of Snapshot resources contained within the specified region.
+*/
+await gapi.client.compute.regionSnapshots.list({ project: "project", region: "region",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.regionSnapshots.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Sets the labels on a regional snapshot.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.regionSnapshots.setLabels({ project: "project", region: "region", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.regionSnapshots.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Deletes the specified SslCertificate resource in the region.
 */
 await gapi.client.compute.regionSslCertificates.delete({ project: "project", region: "region", sslCertificate: "sslCertificate",  });